apptainer/singularity-userdocs/oci_runtime.rst

 .. note::

-	SIF is stated to be an extensible format capable of encasulating the entire container runtime in a single file.
-By encapsulating a filesystem bundle that conforms with the OCI runtime specification, the extensibility of SIF is evident.
+	SIF is stated to be an extensible format; by encapsulating a filesystem bundle that conforms with the OCI runtime specification, this extensibility is evident.

 ------------------------------------------